stefanovic80/geompy/README.md

-**As the project is rapidly evolving, the present README file is only a rough explanation of what it does and how does it work.
+**As this project is rapidly evolving, the present README file is only a rough explanation of what it does and how does it work.
 Hopefully an exact and complete  README file will be available soon**

 This is meant to be the occasion for high school students to start over computer programming for scientific applications with Python.
 Particularly, it's a tool for visualizing geometric loci such as